anoshaahmed/accessibility-info/README.md

 ##
 __Link vs. Button__

-In simple words, use `<a>` if it needs to take the use to a different page, whereas use a button if it needs to fulfill a small purpose on the same page, for example, a button to make text green.
+In simple words, use `<a>` if it needs to take the user to a different webpage; whereas, use a button if it needs to fulfill a small purpose on the same page, for example, a button to make the text green.
 _Read more [here](https://ux.iu.edu/writings/buttons-vs-links-basic/#:~:text=There%20are%20differences%20as%20to,affect%20the%20website%20at%20all.)

 Don't use a `<button>` with an `<a>` inside of it.
 Instead, use `<a>` and style it like a button.